0mWindyBug/WFPCalloutReserach/README.md

 # Enumerating Callouts
-the more complex and interesting network filtering and inspection logic is implemented through callouts , enumerating registered callouts (and their actual addresses) can be useful for anyone with the intention of silecing or manipulating them , or if you are a WFP driver developer -for debugging.  so where do we start ?
+the more complex and interesting network filtering and inspection logic is implemented through callouts , enumerating registered callouts (and their actual addresses) can be useful for anyone with the intention of silencing or manipulating them , or , for debugging purposes in case you are a WFP driver developer. so where do we start ?

 a driver registers a callout with the filter engine using FwpsCalloutRegister , passing a structure that describes the callout to be registered
 ```